 Browse through our library of supporting information, application guidelines and forms, and guidance for Co-productions and International Productions.

-This is the application form for a Provision Certificate for the NZSPG - International Productions 1 July 2017 Criteria.
+This is the application form for a Provisional Certificate (incorporating the Significant Cultural Benefits Test) for the NZSPG - New Zealand Additional Grant.

 The Berlin International Film Festival (Berlinale) is one of the world’s top film festivals.
 It takes place every February and is home to a wide range of film screenings and industry events.